Pisang Peak Ascent

 Day 01 Arrival in Kathmandu (1350m)

 Outdoor Himalayan Treks will be waiting for you at the airport on your day of arrival.
 One of our office representatives will welcome you there as soon as you land and take you to your hotel.
-You will have the rest of the day for yourself, when you can relax and freshen up your body and spirits.
-If all the preparations including the permits and documentation can be done on this day, we will proceed on our journey immediately next day.
-However, if things remain to be done, then you will be spending a further day in Kathmandu.
+You will have the rest of the day for yourself to relax and freshen up.
+If all the preparations including the permits and documentation is done on this day, we will proceed on our journey immediately the next day.
+If not, you’ll have to spend another day in Kathmandu.
 In this case you can go on a guided sightseeing tour of Kathmandu, which abounds with numerous magnificent monuments.
-Please feel sure on the fact that you will be introduced with your team in Kathmandu before starting the journey.
+You will be introduced with your team in Kathmandu before starting the journey.

 Day 02 Bus Journey from Kathmandu to Beshisahar (85om)

-An epic bus journey, which takes about 8 hours, will reach us to Beshisahar.
+A fun bus journey, taking about 8 hours, takes you to Beshisahar.
 As the road runs through several twists and turns in hilly terrain, you will also catch the glimpses of Nepalese villages.
-These glimpses will include things ranging from terraced farmlands cut into hills to farm works, from typical thatched roofed houses to villagers tending their flocks and hauling loads.
-In the evening, we reach Beshishahar and stay in a good lodge.
+This includes scenery ranging from terraced farmlands cut into hills to farm works, from typical thatched roofed houses and villagers tending their flocks and hauling loads.
+In the evening, you’ll reach Beshishahar and stay in a good lodge.

 Day 03 Beshisahar to Bahundanda (1310m)